 - a.
-A certain lessee holds two separate leases with a lot size of one acre each, situated in Dededo and Yigo, which leases were signed in 1998 and 2003, respectively. - b.
-A certain lessee holds two separate leases with a lot size of less than half an acre each, both situated in Santa Rita, which leases were signed in July 2002 and December 2002, respectively.
+A certain lessee holds two separate leases (a portion of Tract 1021, Block 2, Lot 1-4, Dededo and a portion of Lot 7153, Yigo) with a lot size of one acre each, which leases were signed in April 1998 and December 2003, respectively.
+This matter was discussed in our previous letter to management for fiscal year 2019. - b.
+A certain lessee holds two separate leases (Lot 243-REM-3, Santa Rita and a portion of Lot 243-REM, Santa Rita) with a lot size of less than half an acre each, which leases were signed in July 2002 and December 2002, respectively.
+This matter was discussed in our previous letter to management for fiscal year 2019. - c.
+Lease agreements for the following properties with lot size exceeding the CLTC Board of Commissioners approval, were not approved by the Guam Legislature: